lofe-w/tiktok-creative-center-scraper-public/README.md

 # TikTok Creative Center Scraper

 Your ultimate tool for unlocking high-value, real-time data from the TikTok Creative Center.
-This Actor is designed for marketers, data analysts, and brands to track viral trends, analyze top-performing ads, discover emerging creators, and find trending songs, hashtags, and keywords directly from the source.
+Designed for marketers, data analysts, and brands, this is the only Actor you need to master the full spectrum of TikTok Creative Center intelligence.

 [Start Now (On Apify)](https://apify.com/doliz/tiktok-creative-center-scraper)

 ## ✨ Key Features

 * **⚡️ Fast & Efficient**: Bypasses slow UI interactions by calling the backend API directly, saving you significant time and platform costs.
-* **🎯 Multi-Target Scraping**: A single Actor to rule them all!
+* **🎯 All-in-one Scraping**: A single Actor to rule them all!
 Scrape multiple pages from the Creative Center, including:
     * [Top Ads (Dashboard & Spotlight)](https://ads.tiktok.com/business/creativecenter/inspiration/topads/pc/en)

       Optional include **details(analytics)** or **keyframe metrics(interactive time analysis)**